 The easier the ordering process and payment processing are for customers, the more they’ll return to your business.
 In this way, an effective sale system and online ordering system for restaurants is as important to your brand presence as is your marketing.

-Customised online ordering systems from TASK facilitate fully PCI compliant payments and card data storage.
+Customized online ordering systems from TASK facilitate fully PCI-compliant payments and card data storage.
 Providing secure, simple payment methods is essential in today’s digital restaurant market.
 Start by investing in world-class software to protect your customers’ data and your profits.